MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

 .. hint::

     You can then optimize this setup using either local or global solvers, as shown in the rest of the tutorial.
+The inheritance from the MixedVariable is still the same as above

 Review optimization results